poorsquinky/resume/resume.md

 - Packet-level network analysis and troubleshooting

 Data Management
-- DBA-level experience with RDBMS like PostgreSQL and mySQL
+- DBA-level experience with RDBMS like PostgreSQL and MySQL
 - "Big Data" tools like Spark and Athena
 - Data warehousing and data lake design